TriumphLLC/Blend4Web/doc_src/developers.rst

 Event-Driven Model
 ==================

 The event-driven model provides a universal interface for describing the 3D scene's change of state.
-It simpifies the processing of physics events and user actions.
+It simplifies the processing of physics events and user actions.

 .. index:: sensor